Learning Market Making with Closing Auctions: Market Model

 \end{corollary}

-\begin{proof} The proof is a direct consequence of the definition of $\lambda_{t-j}$ checking that $L_{t_j}:=(1-\varepsilon) \underline{K}/\overline M<\frac{1}{\lambda_{t_j}}$. \end{proof} \begin{remark} The additional condition in Corollary \ref{cor:kbar} is equivalent to assume that at time $t_j$ the agent has submitted at least one active order in the auction without canceling it before time $t_j$. \end{remark}
+\begin{proof} The proof is a direct consequence of the definition of $\lambda_{t_j}$ checking that $L_{t_j}:=(1-\varepsilon) \underline{K}/\overline M<\frac{1}{\lambda_{t_j}}$. \end{proof} \begin{remark} The additional condition in Corollary \ref{cor:kbar} is equivalent to assume that at time $t_j$ the agent has submitted at least one active order in the auction without canceling it before time $t_j$. \end{remark}

+The preceding theorem provides conditions under which the clearing equation in our model admits a unique solution when the background participants' supply and demand schedules are not restricted to be linear.
+In practice, market participants submit collections of limit orders which the exchange aggregates to reconstruct the supply/demand functions.
+We refer to \cite{mastrolia2025optimal} for an example.
+These supply/demand functions need not be linear, and in fact that is not even standard in general.
 Finally and as we have mentioned earlier, our clearing rule recover the one stated in \cite{paul2021optimal} or \cite{mastrolia2025optimal} for linear supply and demand curve as stated in the following proposition. \begin{proposition}[Linear supply curve] Assume that $g_{i,t}(p) = K_t^i(p-S_t^i)$.
 Then there exists a unique clearing price solving \eqref{eq:hyp_cl_auction} and given by

 \end{proposition}

 From now on, we assume that such an estimated clearing price exists and given as the solution to \eqref{eq:hyp_cl_auction} at any time $t_j$ during the auction.
 Note that the executed volume of the agent at the clearing time is given by so that $I_{ \tau^\cl}=I_{ \tau^\op}-Z_{ \tau^\cl}$.
 Notice that also volume that has been dealed as a buyer will get executed, although the agent is supposed to act as a seller.
 To account for dealing on the wrong side, the agent will be penalized by receiving a reward penalization on the volumes dealt on the wrong side to compute the objective function in the next section with the Markov Decision Process modeling.